wethegit/preact-stickerbook/README.md

 ## Basic usage

 This is the most simplistic way of using it, it's an artboard with the stickers.
-No fuzz.

 Most likely you will want more control, you will want to generate downloads, add and remove stickers, and more.
 Check out the full demo on [Codepen](https://codepen.io/team/wtc/pen/KKNvWdo) and also the complete implementation in the [Playground](./src/app.tsx).